gorrion-io/production-readiness-checklist/docs/owasp-asvs/14-configuration/14-configuration.md

 - If the application loads external assets from a CDN or third-party provider, use Subresource Integrity (SRI) to verify the asset’s integrity.

 ### Preventing Unintended Security Disclosures

 - Disable debug mode in production.
 - Ensure that HTTP headers or any other parts of the response don't reveal version details about system components.
 - Every HTTP response must include a Content-Type header.
-If the content type is text/*, application/xml, or similar, define a safe character set.
+If the content type is text/\*, application/xml, or similar, define a safe character set.

+### HTTP Security Headers

 - All API responses should include a Content-Disposition: attachment; filename="api.json" header (or other appropriate filename for the content type).
 - Implement a Content Security Policy (CSP) response header to mitigate risks from XSS attacks.
 - Include an X-Content-Type-Options: nosniff header in all responses to prevent browsers from guessing content types.